Multi-Band Co-Siting Combiners for Tower Sharing

 • Lifetime warranty: We guarantee the quality of our products with our lifetime warranty.

-A co-siting combiner is a passive RF device used to combine or separate multiple frequency bands so several operators, radios, or services can share antenna feeders or tower infrastructure while maintaining proper isolation and RF performance.
+A co-siting combiner is a passive RF device that combines or separates defined frequency bands so radios or services can share part of an antenna-feeder system while maintaining the required insertion loss, isolation, rejection, power handling, and PIM performance.

-Co-siting combiners are commonly used in BTS tower sites, rooftop sites, tower sharing projects, neutral host infrastructure, multi-band antenna systems, and RF upgrade projects where different bands need to coexist on shared feeder or antenna systems.
+They are used at BTS and rooftop sites, tower-sharing systems, neutral-host infrastructure, multi-band antenna systems, and network upgrades where several frequency bands need to coexist on shared feeders or antennas.